thsnersy/Chatbot/data/nlu.md

 - am I talking to a bot?
 - am I talking to a human?

-## intent:nudes
+## intent:memes
-- nudes?
+- meme?
-- can you send me nudes?
+- can you send me memes?
 - send me some pics?